brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+36. **Villainess**

+    What a wonderfully bonkers movie.
+It kicks off with wild first-person murder fest, and just goes off-the-rails from there.
+One of the bloodier and wilder action films I've seen in a long time.
+Loved it.

 35. **The Incredibles 2**

     Watched this a few hours after the first one.
 The animation has gotten a LOT